jtgry/AAS/_pages/local-chapters.md

 ### Muscle Shoals

-Meetings are held on second Mondays at 7:00pm at the Indian Mound Museum in Florence Contact: Chris Moore at moore_enloec@yahoo.com
+Meetings are held on second Mondays at 7:00pm at the Indian Mound Museum in Florence Contact: Charles Moore at moore_enloec@yahoo.com

 ### Southwest Alabama